 Our attention span is a major part of our cognitive abilities.
 When we are attentive and are able to focus, we not only grasp things around us but also live in the moment.
-How can you enjoy the finest moments of life when you’re not present in them mentally.
-People dealing with a lot of stress, overwhelming feelings or intense anxiety find it difficult to be oriented and are not in control of their cognition.
-Their senses get weak and even their cognitive functions may get impaired.
+How can you enjoy the finest moments of life when you’re not present in them mentally?
+People dealing with a lot of stress, overwhelming feelings, or intense anxiety find it difficult to be oriented and are not in control of their cognition.
+Their senses get weak, and even their cognitive functions may get impaired.

-Here comes into play something called “Grounding techniques”.
-Grounding techniques are an act of refocussing your attention and thoughts to be in the present moment helping you turn off your autopilot to take control of your thoughts, thus reorienting you to the reality.
-In certain cases, the problem might not be serious and can be dealt easily.
-In such cases, this technique can help you to distract yourself from distress and refocus on the present moment.
+Here comes into play something called ‘Grounding Techniques.’
+Grounding techniques involve refocusing your attention and thoughts to be in the present moment, helping you turn off autopilot and take control of your thoughts, thereby reorienting you to reality.
+In certain cases, the problem might not be serious and can be dealt with easily.
+In such instances, this technique can help you distract yourself from distress and refocus on the present moment.

 Grounding Techniques